opeyemi-oyewole/opeyemi-oyewole.github.io/README.md

 Opeyemi Oyewole (Professional Summary)

-Results-driven Data Engineer with 4 years of experience in designing, building, and optimizing data pipelines and architectures.
+Results-driven Data Engineer with experience in designing, building, and optimizing data pipelines and architectures.
 Proficient in big data technologies, cloud computing, and database management, with a strong focus on scalable and efficient data solutions.
 Adept at working with cross-functional teams to transform raw data into actionable insights that drive business value.

 Technical Skills
     • Programming: Python, SQL